repeaterjs/repeater/docs/07_combinators.md

 ## `Repeater.merge`

 `Repeater.merge` takes an iterable of async iterators and returns a repeater which yields values whenever any of the child iterators yield values.
-This method is useful for when you have multiple async iterators from different sources and want to consume values from all of them in the order in which they occur.
+This method is useful for when you have multiple async iterators and want to consume values from all of them in the order in which they occur.

 ```js
 import { Repeater } from "@repeaterjs/repeater";